 Click on the text … failed notifications for a list of the failed deliveries.

-The conduct with repeatable errors (such as an SMTP-Timeout) can be defined per notification method in the global settings understand Notifications ⇒ Notification spooler configuration:
+The conduct with repeatable errors (such as an SMTP timeout) can be defined with Global settings > Notifications > Notification spooler configuration per notification method:

-Alongside an optional timeout (the default is 60 seconds) and a maximum number of retries, it can also be defined whether the script is permitted to run multiply in parallel and thus send multiple notifications (Maximum concurrent executions).
-If the script is very slow a parallel execution can make sense — however the script must be so-programmed that multiple executions run cleanly (and, for example, that the script doesn’t reserve certain data for itself).
+Alongside an optional timeout (the default is 1 minute) and a maximum number of retries, it can also be defined whether the script is permitted to run multiply in parallel and thus send multiple notifications (Maximum concurrent executions).
+If the notification script is very slow a parallel execution can make sense — however the script must be so-programmed that multiple executions run cleanly (and, for example, that the script doesn’t reserve certain data for itself).

-A synchronous delivery including error messages and traceability has to date only been implemented for HTML-emails.
-How one can return an error status in a self-written notification script can be found in the section on writing your own scripts.
+A synchronous delivery including error messages and traceability has to date only been implemented for HTML emails.
+How one can return an error status in a self-written notification script can be found in the chapter on writing your own scripts.

 Detailed information on this subject can be found in the article on distributed monitoring.

-Notification can occur in very manifold and individual ways.
+Notification can occur in manifold and individual ways.
 Typical examples are: